Backlash (2016): Aftermath

-On September 13 episode of SmackDown Live, while AJ Styles was addressing the crowd of his title victory at the event, John Cena returned to challenge Styles to a match for the WWE World Championship, in an attempt to become a 16 time world champion.
+On the following episode of SmackDown, while AJ Styles was addressing the crowd of his title victory at the event, John Cena returned to challenge Styles to a match for the WWE World Championship, in an attempt to become a 16 time world champion.
 Dean Ambrose then appeared, demanding to have his rematch clause granted first.
 SmackDown commissioner Shane McMahon would then announce that Styles would defend his title against Cena and Ambrose in a triple threat match at No Mercy.

-Having become one-half of the inaugural SmackDown Tag Team Champions at the event, Heath Slater was granted his SmackDown contract that was signed on the September 13 episode of SmackDown Live.
-This rendered him exclusive to the SmackDown brand, and was where Slater and Rhyno would be successful in their first titles defense against The Ascension.
-The Usos would defeat American Alpha later on to earn a rematch against Slater and Rhyno for the titles at No Mercy.
+Having become one-half of the inaugural SmackDown Tag Team Champions at the event, Heath Slater was granted his SmackDown contract that was signed on the September 13 episode of SmackDown.
+This rendered him exclusive to the SmackDown brand, and was where Slater and Rhyno would be successful in their first titles defense against The Ascension (Konnor and Viktor).
+The Usos (Jey Uso and Jimmy Uso) would defeat American Alpha (Chad Gable and Jason Jordan) later on to earn a rematch against Slater and Rhyno for the titles at No Mercy.

 Following his successful Intercontinental Championship defense against Dolph Ziggler, The Miz continued to berate general manager Daniel Bryan, and would vow not to defend his Intercontinental Championship on any show until he is granted a contract renegotiation.
 Bryan would later acquiesce to a contract renegotiation, while Ziggler would lose on back to back weeks against The Miz for the title.
-Ziggler would later put his career on the line for another chance at the title, at No Mercy.
+Ziggler would later put his career on the line for another chance at the title at No Mercy.

-Alexa Bliss was later crowned the no. 1 contender for the SmackDown Women's Championship after beating four other competitors on the following episode of SmackDown Live.
+Alexa Bliss was later crowned the number one contender for the SmackDown Women's Championship after beating four other competitors on the following episode of SmackDown.
 The championship match was scheduled for No Mercy.

 The Wrestling Observer Newsletter would report that Randy Orton was not cleared to wrestle at Backlash due to a concussion suffered from his main event match against Brock Lesnar that occurred the previous month at SummerSlam.
 On September 24, 2016, at a house show in Chicago, Illinois, Lesnar defeated Orton in a no disqualification rematch.
 Orton would later return to SmackDown in order to challenge Wyatt to a rematch at No Mercy, which Wyatt accepted.